 - > Congratulate your new Young Eagle!
-Reward them with their very own Young Eagles logbook, along with an entry for today's flight. - > Encourage the young person to activate their FREE EAA Student Membership by visiting YoungEagles.org/join and entering the unique code located on the back of their logbook. - > Tell your Young Eagle about the valuable flight training and scholarship opportunities available to them as an EAA Student Member, starting with the Sporty's Learn to Fly Course-a \$199 value at no cost
+Reward them with their very own EAA Young Eagles logbook, along with an entry for today's flight. - > Encourage the Young Eagle to activate their free EAA student membership by visiting YoungEagles.org/Join and entering the unique code located on the back of their logbook.
+The site is a valuable tool for additional flight training and scholarship opportunities including access to Sporty's Online Learn to Fly Course a \$249 value at no cost.